How Page Count Affects Royalties

 *Changed the font size from .11 pt. to .12 pt. for another 52 pages.

 It is easy to see how the change in just one element of typography impacted the page count.
-With so many variables, deciding on the best combination of the various elements can be a daunting experience.
+With so many variables, deciding on the best combination can be a daunting experience.

 An easy technique for designing the format for the manuscript is to copy and paste two pages of text into a separate word document.
 Change the page layout to the book size for the manuscript.
-Then experiment with different fonts, font size, margins, and line spacings.
-The reason for using two pages of text is to allow for an up or downshift of the text on the first page.
+Then experiment with different fonts, font sizes, margins, and line spacings.
+Working with two pages of text allows the text to either shift up or down.

-For each change, highlight the text on the first page, and check the word count at the bottom of the page.
-Divide the number of words in the manuscript by the word count on the experimental page to get an estimate of the number of pages for your manuscript.
-For example, if the word count is 88,000 and there are 315 words on the page, the approximate page count will be 279 pages.
+Make a single change, then highlight the text on the first page, and check the word count at the bottom of the page.
+Divide the number of words in the manuscript by the word count on the experimental page.
+This will provide an estimate of the number of pages for your manuscript.
+For example, if the word count is 88,000, and there are 315 words on the test page, the approximate page count will be 279 pages.

-This method allows an assessment of the appearance and balance of the text on the page and a comparison of page count for different configurations, without a major change to the entire manuscript.
+This method allows an author to judge the appearance and balance for different configurations, and compare the page count, without a significant change to the entire manuscript.

 The key is to balance readability versus page count.
 For the reader, it is providing a book that is enjoyable to read, and for the author—it is not leaving money on the table.